limxianni/kafka-wikimedia/README.md

 ```
 kafka-consumer-database/
 ├── src/
-├── .env #(Here)
+├── .env
 ├── pom.xml
 ```
-The database name is `wikimedia` and table name is `wikimedia_data`.
+- The database name is `wikimedia` and table name is `wikimedia_data`.

 2. Run both producer and consumer to see results.

-Logger by Kafka Producer:
+- Logger by Kafka Producer:

 ![alt text](<output producer.png>)

-Logger by Kafka Consumer:
+- Logger by Kafka Consumer:

 ![alt text](<output consumer.png>)

-You should be able to see rows of data created in your table.
+- You should be able to view rows of data inserted in your table.

 ![alt text](<output database.png>)